-Nonparametric Structural Models.
+Nonparametric structural models.
 Aside from the interpretability, a technical reason to consider parametric models is that the nonparametric HTE and confounding functions are often local parameters that are not pathwise differentiable, so their efficient scores with finite variances do not exist (Bickel et al., 1993).
-Exceptions include the cases of fully discrete data and functions valued in general Hilbert space (Luedtke and Chung, 2023).
-With the nonparametric models, one can alternatively study the bounds on the asymptotic minimax risk indicating the best possible performance of any estimator in the worst case scenarios (Kennedy, Balakrishnan and Wasserman, 2022 and references therein).
-For example, Kennedy, Balakrishnan and Wasserman (2022) derived a lower bound on the minimax rate of HTE estimation when the HTE and nuisance functions are Holder-smooth in studies without hidden confounding.
+Exceptions include the cases of fully discrete data and functions valued in general Hilbert space (Luedtke and Chung, 2024).
+With the nonparametric models, one can alternatively study the bounds on the asymptotic minimax risk indicating the best possible performance of any estimator in the worst case scenarios (Kennedy et al., 2024 and references therein).
+For example, Kennedy et al. (2024) derived a lower bound on the minimax rate of HTE estimation when the HTE and nuisance functions are Holder-smooth in studies without hidden confounding.
 When considering nonparametric rates of HTE estimation in the data fusion context, one strategy involves initially approximating the HTE by projecting it onto a finite-dimensional approximating space and then balancing estimation accuracy and approximation error.
 However, in such analyses, the objective differs from what is presented in this paper; specifically, there is no need to derive a precise asymptotic distribution of the estimation for the finite-dimensional projection.
-Instead, the focus is on controlling the mean-squared error as the dimension of the projection increases.
+Instead, the focus is on controlling the meansquared error as the dimension of the projection increases.
 This research topic will be pursued in the future.